Bioinfor-Lix/SMART_RNAediting_Zhanglab/README.md

 This repository contains interactive Jupyter notebooks for the **SMART RNA Editing** workshop, including quick-start guides for analysis and known-site exploration.

-You can view and run these notebooks directly in **Google Colab** — no setup required!

 ---

 ## 📌 Open Notebooks in Google Colab